Serverwars/serverwars-public-plugin/README.md

 - Enter the matchmaking queue
 - Compete against other servers through the Serverwars network

+## Accept player transfers

+Upon starting a match with another server, this plugin automatically redirects players from your server to the Serverwars network.

+When a match is finished, an attempt is made to send the players back to your server.
+However, your server disables this by default.
+To fix this, set `accepts-transfers=true` in your `server.properties`.

 ## Installation

 Paper 1.21.11 with Java 24 (or higher) is required.
 Plugin should also work on Paper forks.
 Spigot is not supported.

 ## Support